tomwatkins1994/advent-of-code-2025/README.md

       I could keep track of the current position and number of zeroes in the state for the `Safe` class
     * I also think that because I no longer had to test the number of zeroes being returned (I am just telling my class to turn the dial now) it felt less like I was testing implementation detail for the combination.

+## Day 02

+* **Part 1** - Simple enough - started with a functional approach, hoping this wouldn't bite me like it did day 1.
+Not going for `Long` over `Int` from the get go was a surprising oversight